dailybruin/the-stack/_posts/2021-11-19-carbon-neutrality.md

 Looking at UCLA’s emission breakdown, Scope 1 emissions constitute 60% of the total emissions, while Scope 2 accounts for 22% of emissions.
 ‘Stationary combustion’ is the largest individual source, alone responsible for 58% of the total emissions.

 In 2018, UCLA had the most carbon emissions compared to the other UC campuses.
-UCLA had a total of over 400,000 metric tons of carbon emissions; of that total, over 46,000 tons came from the Ronald Reagan UCLA Medical Center and the Santa Monica UCLA Medical Center.
+UCLA had a total of over 400,000 metric tons of carbon emissions; of that total, over 45,000 tons came from the Ronald Reagan UCLA Medical Center and the Santa Monica UCLA Medical Center (CQ 18).

-The UC campuses without medical centers release fewer total emissions, as hospitals omit an immense amount of greenhouse gasses.
-Hospitals alone are responsible for over a third of health care related carbon emissions, with health care constituting 10% of total U.S emissions.
+The UC campuses without medical centers release fewer total emissions (CQ 19).
+In the US as a whole, hospitals contribute over a third of health care related carbon emissions, with health care constituting almost 10% of total US emissions (CQ 20).

 Notably, UC Merced is currently the only UC to have achieved net-zero carbon emissions.
-They reached this milestone in 2018, seven years ahead of the Carbon Neutrality Initiative’s goal.
+They reached this milestone in 2018, seven years ahead of the UC-wide Carbon Neutrality Initiative goal (CQ 21).

 ### Evaluating UCLA’s progress toward zero net carbon emissions

+Although UCLA is offsetting its carbon emissions, its total carbon emissions continue to rise by an average of 4,750 metric tons each year.

+The line chart below displays UCLA’s total carbon emissions for Scope 1 and Scope 2 from 2006 to 2019, as well as the net total of Scope 1 emissions.

 <canvas id="line-chart" width="800" height="450"></canvas>

 Since UCLA started offsetting its carbon emissions in 2013, the university’s net emissions have been decreasing by an average of 2.7% per year.
 At this rate, UCLA is set to reach carbon neutrality in 2049, 24 years after its current 2025 goal.

-Additionally, although UCLA is offsetting its carbon emissions, its total carbon emissions continue to rise every year by an average of 4,750 metric tons.

 Despite this, some remain optimistic and dedicated to the University of California’s original initiative.

-“The University remains committed to meeting its carbon neutrality goals,” Katz said in an emailed statement when asked what the possible consequences are for UC not meeting its 2025 deadline.
+“The University remains committed to meeting its carbon neutrality goals,” Katz said in an emailed statement when asked what the possible consequences are for UC not meeting its 2025 deadline (CQ 13).

 Yet, as 2025 creeps into the near future, others see room for adjustment.

-Fonna Forman, an associate professor of political science at UC San Diego, was recently appointed to the Global Climate Leadership Council which was formed shortly after the initial carbon neutrality proposal to advise the University of California on how to achieve their goal.
-Forman believes that as we approach 2025, we need to reassess and revisit our goals with new knowledge and information that we have learned over the past several years.
+Fonna Forman, an associate professor of political science at UC San Diego (CQ 22) and co-chair of the UC’s Global Climate Leadership Council (CQ 23), believes that as we approach 2025, we need to reassess and revisit our goals with new knowledge and information that we have learned over the past several years (CQ 24).

 “Carbon neutrality is not enough.
-We need to go beyond carbon neutrality,” said Forman, who believes that offsetting is only a stage in a much larger process.
+We need to go beyond carbon neutrality,” said Forman, who believes that carbon offsetting is only one step in a much larger process of climate action.
+(CQ 24)

-Karen McKinnon, an assistant professor in the UCLA Institute of Environment and Sustainability and the Department of Statistics, agrees.
+Karen McKinnon, an assistant professor in the UCLA Institute of Environment and Sustainability and the Department of Statistics, (CQ 25) agrees.

-“We need to additionally have negative emissions, meaning removing carbon from the atmosphere with things like direct air capture or other methodologies,” McKinnon said.
+“We need to additionally have negative emissions, meaning removing carbon from the atmosphere with things like direct air capture or other methodologies,” McKinnon said (CQ 26).

 ### Looking ahead

 For many, seeing the University of California’s slow progression towards carbon neutrality is disheartening, but progress doesn’t end with the Carbon Neutrality Initiative.
 Through individual choices and involvement in student organizations focused on sustainability, change can also be made on smaller scales.

-“Individuals can take actions like reducing their energy use and making sustainable transportation choices in how they get to campus.
-Change depends both on large scale infrastructure changes and individual behavior change.
-We need the community engaged to achieve these ambitious goals,” Katz said.
+“Change depends both on large scale infrastructure changes and individual behavior change.
+We need the community engaged to achieve these ambitious goals,” Katz said in an emailed statement (CQ 13).

-Although by current projections it remains unclear whether or not the University of California will be able to accomplish its goal by 2025, the Carbon Neutrality Initiative is not intended to be an indicator of success or failure in the long term.
-Ultimately, McKinnon believes that maintaining the right mindset and attitude from individuals and institutions alike is more important for making positive environmental changes now and in the future.
+Ultimately, McKinnon believes that a positive mindset can help individuals create change at multiple levels of climate policy (CQ 26).

-“It’s important to remain hopeful and remain optimistic, because that will allow you to actually take action,” McKinnon said.
+“I think it is important to remain hopeful and remain optimistic because that will actually allow you to take action,” McKinnon said (CQ 26).